MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-api-user-identifier-guidance.md

 ### CreateMigrationJob

 This method creates a new migration import job and queues it up for later processing by a separate timer job.
 The job will consume a well formed (pre-defined format) import package that is located in the Azure Blob Storage Containers specified in this method.
-The SLA for migration job processing is be controlled through pre-configured queue and work load throttling settings, and there is no guaranteed SLA or return time for a submitted job.
+The SLA for migration job processing is be controlled through pre-configured queue and work load throttling settings, and there's no guaranteed SLA or return time for a submitted job.

 #### Syntax